Har1sh-k/SecLint/README.md

 # SecLint - Code Vulnerability Analysis Agent

-A lightweight, RAG-powered AI agent to identify and explain security vulnerabilities in Python code.
-Combines simple static checks with retrieval of CWE/OWASP guidance and LLM-driven analysis.
+A Python-based AI agent for detecting insecure code patterns in Markdown knowledge bases and providing remediation suggestions.
+It leverages a Retrieval-Augmented Generation (RAG) approach with OpenAI embeddings and ChromaDB for vector storage.